 What is traffic calming?

-Modifying streetscapes can help achieve a range of community goals, both functional and aesthetic, for the benefit of all street users.
-Traffic calming can be especially valuable in areas with high pedestrian activity, such as crowded downtown areas, commercial districts, mixed-use spaces, recreational streets/boulevards and areas surrounding transportation hubs.
+Modified streetscapes can help achieve a range of community goals—both functional and aesthetic—for the benefit of all street users.
+Traffic calming is especially valuable in areas with high pedestrian activity—crowded downtown streets, commercial districts, mixed-use spaces, recreational streets/boulevards, and areas surrounding transportation hubs.

-- Safer streets
+- Safer streets for pedestrians and cyclists

 - Reduced traffic noise